 If, for example, you decide to keep those old wood floors, you can restore them to their original beauty and use modern materials to make sure they last.
 Fill the scratches, renew the color with stain, and then finish with a sealing coat that will help to prevent future accidental damage to the floor.

 So how do you know which aspects of a home to renovate vs restore?
 Always start with your vision of the final product, as this will help you decide overall what you want to keep and change.
-In cases where you’re not sure, check to see if a feature is safe and sturdy, how useful it is to the residents, and if it can serve as an accent to highlight your vision.
+In cases where you’re not sure, check to see if a feature is safe and sturdy, how useful it is to the residents (especially in a predominately senior community), and if it can serve as an accent to highlight your vision.
 For more great information on how to fund your flip renovation project, contact us today!